mlfmonde/cluster/README.rst

 All docker container can be use partially (not with ssl website) on developer host

-You need to edit docker-compose.dev.yml to use environment variable CONSUL_BIND_INTERFACE.
+.. warning:: You need to edit docker-compose.dev.yml
+             to use environment variable CONSUL_BIND_INTERFACE.
              Put your local interface connected to your router/internet.

 After::

     $ pushd buttervolume
     $ docker-compose up -d
     $ popd
+    $ mkdir deploy
     $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build

 And you may have buttervolumeplugin/consul/caddy/haproxy on your personal host !